xrdocs/programmability/_tutorials/pyats-series-collecting-many-show-commands.md

 ### Collecting CLI output

 Last, we need to collect each CLI output and write it in a file.
-In case a command is invalid, Unicon will send a `SubCommandFailure` exception.
+In case a command is invalid, Unicon will send a `SubCommandFailure`.
 We are cathing this error, to tell in the terminal which command failed.
 We will still iterate through the other `show commands`, as long as we have `show commands` in the `list_show`.
 Feel free to change this behavior if needed.

 <div class="highlight"><pre><span></span>
 <span class="k">with</span> <span class="nb">open</span><span class="p">(</span><span class="sa">f</span><span class="s1">&#39;./outputs/</span><span class="si">{</span><span class="n">device</span><span class="o">.</span><span class="n">hostname</span><span class="si">}</span><span class="s1">.txt&#39;</span><span class="p">,</span> <span class="s1">&#39;w&#39;</span><span class="p">)</span> <span class="k">as</span> <span class="n">file</span><span class="p">:</span>